Review of: Lending Club

 It should be clearly noted that Lending Club investments are not considered passive investments by the U.S. government.
 This means you cannot lock in the long-term capital gains tax rate.
 Therefore, the IRS taxes any profit as ordinary income.

-If possible, you are best in a self-directed IRA retirement account.
+If possible, you are best in a self-directed IRA.
 It is much more tax efficient than in a taxable account like I currently have.
 Lending Club does offer IRA investment accounts.
 A $5,000 minimum deposit is required to open a no-fee IRA.
-It is also possible roll over your existing 401(k) or IRA into Lending Club.
+It is also possible to roll over your existing 401(k) or IRA into Lending Club.

 Lending Club Investing Strategy

-Here’s what I do to maximize my return, yet try to minimize risk.
+Here’s what I do to maximize my return while minimizing risk.
 Use how you see fit and do your own research before investing.

 - Many Small Loans — Build up a portfolio of at least 200 notes.
 The more notes you own, the more even your portfolio’s performance will be.
 More notes help spread the risk out to many loans, should one default.
-Based upon this diversification, this then means a recommended minimum of $5,000 to invest.
-A total of 800 notes being the ideal investment strategy, which means $20,000 to invest.
+This means a recommended minimum of $5,000 invested.
+A total of 800 notes is the ideal investment strategy, which means $20,000 to invest.